Hi, I’m Joshua. Welcome to my internet website.

 I’ve worked as a regional coordinator for the Roosevelt Institute: the nation’s largest student-based think tank.
 It was during this time that the Network published the Blueprint for Millennial America.
 I subsequently served for a term on the Network’s Student Board of Advisors.

-For a period of time I wrote Animals Taking Over: a fake news site reporting on the continuing conflict between humans and non-human animals (NHAs).
+When inspiration strikes, I write Animals Taking Over: a fake news site reporting on the continuing conflict between humans and non-human animals (NHAs).
+For a complete explanation of Animals Taking Over, please visit the ATO about page.

-My most significant independent project was RGB Vegan, a web show and podcast I created, wrote, produced, and hosted.
+My longest-running internet project was RGB Vegan: a web show and podcast I created, wrote, produced, and hosted.
 RGB Vegan’s purpose was to spread the word about living a compassion-rich Vegan life for the animals, and is licensed under the Creative Commons.